lokefu/Text_Summarization_using_Transformer-XL/README.md

 To use the program, run the `demo.py` script:

 ```
-python demo.py
+streamlit run app.py

 ```

+This will start the Streamlit app and open it in your default web browser.
 The program will prompt you to enter the input text.
-Once you enter the text, the program will generate a summary and print it to the console.
+You can then enter some text to summarize and click the "Summarize" button to generate a summary.
+The generated summary will be displayed in a stylized summary box.

 ## Dataset